Phill-inC0DE/blackjack_text-based_game/README.md

 Progress: COMPLETED

-As you can see their is a first attempt file and a singular python file called blackjack.py. blackjack.py is my perfect game after trial and error, I included my original code as to show you where I went wrong and corrected my mistakes.
+As you can see their is a first attempt file and a singular python file called blackjack.py.
+The blackjack.py is my perfect game after trial and error, I included my original code as to show you where I went wrong and corrected my mistakes.
 If I had never worked on that first attempt I don't this final result would of been anywhere near as good, it helped me practice and hone my skill, so I felt it only right to include it.

 Apologies for having the script in one file, I tried splitting them up after completeing the project into classes, functions etc... but it turned out to be more complicated than I thought and I'd spent enough time on this project as it was so I thought I practice that next time.
 If you have any tips or additional things you would of like to see in the game please contact me, I'll happily make the adjustments.